You can’t go to cryptocurrency forums, subreddits, or Twitter chats for an hour without hearing Holder’s advice.

 Legitimate investment instruments such as mutual funds and portfolio balancers are gaining momentum.
 The Bitcoin index (NYXBT) is even listed on the New York Stock Exchange.

 Crypto is no longer a foreign subculture.
-It is rapidly gaining recognition and legitimacy.
+It is rapidly gaining recognition and legitimacy with the setting up of the Cryptocurrency Bitcoin ATM.

 The rise of crypto as a legitimate investment has left many investors curious.
 Is it possible to invest in cryptography for decades?
 Is it a good idea to invest retirement savings in cryptography?